makbn/twitter_persian_word_cloud/README.md

 # Twitter Persian word cloud

-Build word cloud for your tweets easily!
+Build a word cloud for your tweets easily!

 * It's not a neat and clean code!
 I'll make it better in my free time!
-This project is based on my other project: [Twitter Persian news tagcloud extraction](https://github.com/makbn/twitter_persian_news_tagcloud)
+This project is based on my other project: [Twitter Persian news Tagcloud extraction](https://github.com/makbn/twitter_persian_news_tagcloud)

 ### How to use
 ```bash